See a Doctor Within 15 Minutes

 Our Recommendation

-One of the best ways of getting back into shape is using resistance bands.
-Not only are they inexpensive compared to other exercise equipment, they take up less space, travel well, and can be used in just about any setting.
-You can really dial them in based on your level as well, which makes them perfect for building up your endurance and strength over time.
+Resistance bands are one of the best ways to get back into shape.
+Not only are they inexpensive compared to other exercise equipment, but they take up less space, travel well, and can be used in just about any setting.
+You can dial them in based on your level as well, which makes them perfect for building up your endurance and strength over time.
 It has everything you need and more to continue your fitness journey.

 This kit is one that we particularly like.
-It comes with lots of extras at no additional cost compared to other kits.
+It comes with many extras at no additional cost compared to other kits.
 You’ll also find plenty of free classes in our fitness library that use these items, so now’s the time to get started!

 Our recommendations are the same items we trust and prescribe to patients.
 When you buy through links like this on our site, we may earn an affiliate commission to support new content.